 In light of that, I’m on a mission to reduce the added sugar I feed my family.
 Don’t worry, my kids are not being deprived of fun.
 I figure if I can make a sugar-free or less processed alternative that’s just as good…. well, why not?

 Last week we talked about the beauties of the waffle maker.
+And I’ve been making a lot of waffles lately, like these Buttermilk Corn Waffles and these Oatmeal Waffles.
 I went to bed one night concocting this recipe in my head.
 Greek yogurt, homemade applesauce, eggs, cinnamon.
 I tried it out this week.
 In the midst of mixing it up, I decided not to add any sweetener.
 I’d let the applesauce and cinnamon — and maybe a dousing of real maple syrup at the end — add the sweet.

 I remembered a technique from The Joy of Cooking where the eggs were separated and the whites whipped into peaks and folded into the waffle batter.
 I decided to give that a go.
 While it adds an extra step and another bowl to wash, I found it to be a fair trade off, especially if you’re going to make waffles a special memory, as so many of the commenters on this post seem to hold.